zalilias/aft-blueprints/patterns/multi-region-advanced/README.md

 ## Identity Management

-Additionally, the pattern sets up a delegated administrator account for the AWS IAM Identity Center service and includes a Terraform-based pipeline to dynamically deploy and manage Permission Sets.
+Additionally, the pattern sets up a delegated administrator account for the AWS IAM Identity Center and IAM Access Analyzer services.
+This includes a Terraform-based pipeline to dynamically deploy and manage Permission Sets, and an analyzer for external access analysis at organization level.

 See more details in the [Identity Management](../../docs/architectures/identity-management.md){:target="_blank"} architecture page.